 A figure skater first—having learned to skate and walk at the same time—McLean believes that crashing on ice prepared her for writing fiction.
-Besides writing, her careers and interests have been diverse: pushcart hotdog sales, lawyer and mediator, potter and tile maker, political activist, union organizer, sculptor, haunted corn maze manager as well as zombie trainer.
-She currently teaches at Clark University and divides her time between Newfound Lake in Bristol, NH and western Massachusetts.
+Besides writing, her careers and interests have been diverse: pushcart hotdog sales, lawyer and mediator, potter and tile maker, political activist, union organizer, sculptor, haunted corn maze manager as well as zombie trainer (yep).